Apr 1, 2025

 "I don't know where I'd be without you, Dr. ," he said as he finished his last round of treatment.
 "I feel like you gave me a real chance to beat this, and the AI tools helped me understand the whole process."

 I smiled, feeling a deep sense of satisfaction.
 The combination of cutting-edge technology and compassionate care had led to a successful outcome for Jonathan.
-As a doctor, it reaffirmed my belief that technology can complement human care, but it’s the human connection that ultimately drives patient success.
+The therapeutic arsenal in oncology has become increasingly complex, with AI helping oncologists navigate dozens of approved targeted drugs and immunotherapies.
+As a doctor, it reaffirmed my belief that technology can complement human care, but it's the human connection that ultimately drives patient success.

 Related Blogs